Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Rings and algebras over finitely generated associative commutative unitary rings

-Throughout the rest of the section $R$ denotes a finitely generated $\L$-algebra, possibly non-module finite, non-associative, non-commutative, and non-unitary.
+Throughout the rest of the section, $L$ denotes a finitely generated $\L$-algebra, possibly non-associative, non-commutative, non-unitary, and not finitely generated as a $\L$-module.
 We fix a finite set $T=\{a_1, \dots, a_m\}$ as in Definition \ref{d: I_n}, and we define the ideals $I_n$ accordingly.